anycoinsio/docs/src/developer/deposits/flexible.md

 ## Response Schema

 - `id`: The ID of the Deposit.
-- `address`: A string containing the payment address.
+- `address`: A string containing the ent address.
 - `coin`: An object with details about the expected deposit coin (or token).

 ## Example Request